plank/before-and-after-model-events/README.md

 ## Usage

-Simply add the `AddBeforeAndAfterEvents` trait to any Eloquent model:
+Simply add the `BeforeAndAfterEvents` trait to any Eloquent model:

 ```php
 <?php